Can you fly with a broken bone or fractured bone?

 Generally, if you can remain comfortably seated and your seatbelt can be applied, as usual, flying with a broken arm in a cast shouldn’t be a problem.

-However, don’t worry about asking for special assistance.
-The airline may be able to give you a seat with seats next to it to ensure you’re as comfortable as possible for the duration of the flight.
+The airline may be able to give you a seat next to an available one to ensure you’re as comfortable as possible for the duration of the flight.

 This isn’t always guaranteed as a standard service, but if you don’t ask, you don’t get.